She’s thirsty for love and magic, for joy and

 In fact, the roadmap has always been paved with perseverance and unwavering support of her close knit family back home.
 Her strong Catholic upbringing relayed the importance of a greater plan from early on.
 Growing up in an industrial, blue collar area instilled hard work, community involvement, and social interaction.
 The popular powerhouse vocals of Mariah, Celine, Gloria Estefan, and Amy Grant nudged the precocious six year old to declare that she too wanted to be a singer, in the form of a homework drawing.
 Her mother then enrolled her ambitious daughter into every opportunity and outlet she could find.
 By 12, she was writing songs and by the age of 15, she had picked up a guitar and joined NSAI, which meant frequent trips to Nashville for the next several years to be mentored by the best in the business.
 Kirstie did what most successful artists of longevity will tell you to do: she built her fan base and relationships back home AND in Nashville before making the big leap.

 And now, here she is, proving to the world that if you truly set your mind to something, “Yes You Can” do it!
-Taken from the bridge of her song, “Gotta Do”, the words “Yes You Can” will also serve as the title to her debut album, looking to drop in 2021.
+Taken from the bridge of her song, “Gotta Do”, the words “Yes You Can” serves as the title to her debut album that dropped 5/27/22.
 And in prelude to the highly anticipated 11 song record, the world gets to learn just how “thirsty” Kirstie is with her new song of the same name.
 Written solely for her by a close friend, “Thirsty” serves as the “ultimate biography of what goes on inside of me when I’m in a relationship—the fear of allowing yourself to actually fall in love and trust somebody.”

 It’s that vulnerability and drive that draws listeners into Kirstie’s message about being your genuine self and doing what you believe in.